Clive Coleman is an English barrister turned BBC News legal correspondent, who is also an award-winning comedy and sitcom writer.

 Clive is a columnist on legal issues for The Times.
 He has also written for The Guardian and The Independent.

 Called to the bar in 1986 and practising from the chambers of Robin Stewart QC, Coleman worked in the areas of criminal (both for defence and Crown Prosecution Service), and civil law (insolvency, medical negligence and property).

 The move into education allowed Coleman time to develop his creative writing career.
 He started making regular contributions to radio series Weekending and The News Huddlines, wrote the sitcom Hair In The Gate which starred Alistair McGowan, and co-wrote Control Group 6.
 He then contributed to television comedy series Spitting Image, Alas Smith and Jones, Clive Anderson Talks Back and Dead Ringers.

 Coleman also contributed to ITV series including The Bill (for whom he has also acted as legal consultant), Heartbeat and Crossroads; and wrote the comedy drama film High Table starring Dawn French for Tiger Aspect/BBC.

 From 1990 Coleman was lecturer on the Bar Vocational Course at the Inns of Court School of Law.
 During this period he wrote and published in the legal areas of: advocacy; contract; civil litigation; evidence; and negotiation.
 (Wikipedia).

-Book an entertainer today by filling in the form below with full details of the event you’re planning.
+Book today by filling in the form below with full details of the event you’re planning.
 Please give us as much information as possible – including an indication of your budget.